-Do I need a teaching certificate or license to be a substitute teacher?
+Do I need a substitute teacher certification or license to work in schools?

 It gets a little confusing because states use different names for their substitute teacher credential – certificate, license, authorization, permit, or some other word for this documentation.
 No matter what it’s called, if your state requires it, you need to follow through and get started early.